National Bolshevik Party

-There have been smaller NBP groups in other countries.
-Its official publication, the newspaper Limonka, derived its name from the party leader's surname and from the idiomatic Russian word for a grenade.
-The main editor of Limonka was for many years, Aleksey Volynets.
-Russian courts banned the organization and it never officially registered as a political party.
-In 2010, its leader Eduard Limonov founded a new political party, called The Other Russia of E. V. Limonov.
+There have been smaller NBP groups in other post-Soviet countries, as well as in the United States and Israel.
+The party's official publication, the newspaper Limonka, derived its name from Limonov's surname and from the idiomatic Russian word for a grenade.
+The main editor of Limonka was, for many years, Aleksey Volynets.
+In 2010, Limonov and other former members founded a new party, The Other Russia of E. V. Limonov.